We have been an expat in Qatar for over nine years. And the time has come for us to make a decision: should we stay or

 > Free accommodation.
 We are living in a fully-furnished 4-bedroom (plus maid room) in a premium apartment compound with a playground, an indoor pool, and a gym.

 > Free health insurance.
 The health insurance is also provided and paid for by the company.
 We just need to show up in the hospital or clinic and show our insurance card, that’s it!
 No questions asked.
+No deductibles.
 It is much less complicated than the healthcare system in the US.

 > Free tuition.
 The kids’ tuition is free from 4 years old and above up to 4 kids.
 The company pays for everything school-related.
 Just this year, they also included free school bus transportation.
 Now, this is one of the things that’s hard to give up.
-Which company do you know in the US would pay for their employees’ kids to go to a private school (plus their transportation)?
+Which company do you know in the US would pay for their employees’ kids to go to a private school (plus pay for their transportation)?

 > The lifestyle.
 We describe the lifestyle here as luxurious and convenient.
 Or maybe it’s just me.
 I came from a simple home, and everything here is luxurious.
 We even have a helper here!
 Babysitting and cleaning services are very cheap, unlike in the US.
 I can just call an agency to send somebody to clean the apartment for $10 an hour!!!

 > Easy traveling.
 Since Qatar is in the Middle East, it is easier to travel anywhere.
 I can travel to Europe in 6 hours.
-I can go back to the Philippines to see my family in 9 hours.
+I can go to the Philippines to see my family in 9 hours.
 I can go to the US and visit the kids’ grandparents in 12-14 hours.

 Now you know why we stayed in Qatar for 9 years… and that’s only one side of the story – the advantages of staying in Qatar.
 The more we think about it and rely on our emotions, the more we get confused.